polkadot-developers/substrate-docs/content/md/en/docs/tutorials/get-started/build-local-blockchain.md

 ## Get started

 The first step in becoming a blockchain developer is to learn how to compile and launch a single local blockchain node.
-In this tutorial, you build and start a single node blockchain using the node template.
+In this tutorial, you'll build and start a single node blockchain using the node template.

 The Substrate node template provides a working single-node blockchain that you can run locally in your development environment.
 The node template includes several predefined components—such as user accounts and account balances—so that you can experiment with performing common tasks.